 Shopping: one of the best things we can all do for the environment is to buy less stuff, starting with clothing.
 The production of new clothes can have a substantial carbon footprint attached to it.
 Next time you need a new outfit, why not check out your local op shop?
 Buying groceries at bulk food stores and farmers’ markets and making conscious purchasing decisions at your local supermarket - like buying products with the Toitū carbonzero certification logo or the largest packs of produce available – can all help reduce the environmental impact of your weekly shop.
 And, when you’re out and about, don’t forget your reusable shopping bags, water bottle and coffee cup – you never know when they might come in handy.

 Transport: for many of us, transport is the biggest contributor to our carbon emissions.
 Some of our staff members have been cutting their vehicle use by walking or cycling for shorter trips and using public transport and ridesharing for their commute.
 If you are upgrading your car, why not have a look at the hybrid or electric vehicle options available to you?
-You can learn about insuring EVs and hybrid vehicles here.
+You can learn about insuring EVs and hybrid vehicles on our blog.

 Offsetting your carbon

 Whilst taking action to reduce our carbon footprint is key, some emissions are unavoidable.
 There are a few ways to offset these: for individuals, you can financially support environmental projects through carbon offsetting schemes, widely used on flights.
 You can also join a local tree-planting initiative and enjoy a day outside with family and friends, doing good in your community.
 Our AA Insurance Executive Management team planted trees to offset the emissions created by employees travelling to our annual Town Hall meeting.

 By making a few small changes to our daily habits, we can reduce our individual carbon footprint and positively contribute to the protection and preservation of our environment for generations to come.
 Why not start tracking your carbon footprint today and see what actions you can take?